bberildundar/Library-Project-Year2-Term1/README.md

 ## Important Notes about Assignment

 1. If any item/member is selected from the table before clicking the "Edit" button, the program will open the "Add Item" form instead in both the Item and Member tabs of the application.
-Remember to always select an entry before attempting to edit it.
+Remember to always select an item before attempting to edit it.

 ## Login Information